pagkly/Zed/Investopedia/Investing/CLT.md

 -   The central limit theorem (CLT) states that the distribution of sample means approximates a normal distribution as the sample size gets larger.
 -   Sample sizes equal to or greater than 30 are considered sufficient for the CLT to hold.
--   A key aspect of CLT is that the average of the sample means and standard deviations will equal the population mean and standard deviation.
+-   A key aspect of CLT is that the average of the sample means and standard deviations will equal the population mean and [[Standard Deviation]].
 -   A sufficiently large sample size can predict the characteristics of a population accurately.

 Although this concept was first developed by Abraham de Moivre in 1733, it wasn’t formally named until 1930, when noted Hungarian mathematician George Polya officially dubbed it the Central Limit Theorem.12